 The 29290 is a 12 Vdc power supply that includes a charging regulator.
-Charging power for the 29290 is typically supplied by an unregulated solar panel, AC/AC transformer, or AC/DC converter.
+You can supply the charging power for the 29290 via an unregulated solar panel, ac/ac transformer, or ac/dc converter.
 The 29290 provides charging with temperature compensation for optimal charging and battery life.
-A maximum power point tracking algorithm is incorporated for solar inputs to maximize available solar charging resources.Read More
+A maximum power point tracking algorithm is incorporated for solar inputs to maximize your available solar charging resources.Read More

 The 29290 is a micro-controller-based smart charger with temperature compensation that optimizes battery charging and increases the battery's life.
 Two input terminals enable simultaneous connection of two charging sources.
 They also incorporate a maximum power point tracking algorithm for solar inputs that maximizes available solar charging resources.

 The 29290 has several safety features intended to protect the charging source, battery, charger, and load devices.
 Battery-reversal protection is included, as well as ESD and surge protection on all of the 29290 inputs and outputs.

 |Operational Temperature||-40° to +60°C (VRLA battery manufacturers state that “heat kills batteries” and recommend operating batteries at ≤ 50°C.)|